Syncfusion AI Assistant

 Add script resources

 The script can be accessed from NuGet through Static Web Assets.
-Include the script reference within the <head> section of the ~/index.html file.
+Include script reference in the ~/index.html file.

 <script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>